laxmanhedaoo/account-rest-api/README.md

 - Demo with tests on rest API.

 ### Proposed Solution
-- Building RESTful APIs on Reactive programming and events model.
+- Building RESTful APIs on Reactive programming and Events Driven Model.
 - API execution is asynchronous and non-blocking.
-- A lightweight REST API, fast to develop, faster to build, fastest to deploy.
+- A lightweight REST API which is fast to develop, faster to build, fastest to deploy.

 ### Start Program
-First build application and then execute it.
+First build program and then execute it.
 It will deploy REST API on port **8080** and API endpoints will be bounded to the localhost

 ```sh
 $ mvn clean install